 Computer Science I is an introduction to the automated processing of information, including computer programming.
-This course gives students the conceptual background necessary to understand and construct programs.
+Students will apply their mathematical and logical reasoning to solve problems in the field of computer science.
 Through data analysis, students will identify task requirements, plan search strategies, and use computer science concepts to access, analyze, and evaluate information needed to solve problems.
-Students will also learn digital citizenship by researching current laws and regulations and by practicing integrity and respect.
-The learning in this course equips students to read and write small programs in the language of Java in response to a given problem or scenario.
-No previous coding / programming experience is required
+Students will also explore various aspects of digital citizenship, including those affecting both users and programmers.
+The learning in this course equips students to read and write small programs using Java programming language in response to a given problem or scenario.
+Successful completion of this course will prepare students for a cohesive course sequence in computer science.
+No previous coding / programming experience is required.